kcorra26/FuzzyApp/README.md

 Assignment: Given the 1000 entries in the attached data set, do fuzzy matching filtering when a user starts typing a name in the search field in a react native app.

 ### *Efficiency*:
-***** IF MY OWN ALGO ******
-The gettingDist algorithm determines a basic similarity value between two strings by comparing the similarities of the substrings.
-Without dynamic programming (which stores the similarity value of each substring), the algorithm would complete in upwards of O(3^n) time.
-This is extremely inefficient.
-To avoid a costly runtime, we use a matrix to store the similarity value at each a and b length combination.
-Because each value is only determined once and can then be extracted in O(1) time from our matrix, gettingDist finishes in O(n*m) time, where n and m are the lengths of strings a and b, respectively.
-Because this function is called on all of the names in the database, this optimization is crucial for the efficiency of our program.

-***** ELSE ******
 With the default Fuse implementation, the search was slow.
 Fuse.js is used on much larger datasets, so I knew there were ways to optimize the search in order to it to improve.
-1) slicing the results:
-2) threshold:
+Here's how I made the search faster:
+1) threshold: This determines the similarity score at which Fuse will stop returning the results (where the score is on a scale from 0 to 1).
+The higher the threshold, the longer it will take for the data to update.
+The default is 0.6, so to reduce load time I modified it to 0.4.
+2) slicing the results: For more specific or longer searches, there are fewer results with a score above 0.4.
+I added a statement that further slices the result size based on the length of the results.
+This way, even with very common searches (ex. just A), there will be a limited number of results in order to reduce load time.

 ### *Optimization*:
 While Fuse.js is a functional fuzzy matching program, it left significant work to be done to optimize the search for the purpose of the assignment.
-How I made it better:
+Here's how I made the results better for our purposes:
 * The search was failing to rank exact matches (first and last name), and I found it was a result of the separation of the first and last name keys in the json file.
 To ensure that full names were identified properly, I created a modified json file with a "Full Name" key and passed that to the fuzzy matching algorithm instead.
 There were significant improvements.
-*
+* fieldNormWeight:

-How I can make it better:
+### *Further Steps*
+I had a limited amount of time to complete the project.
+If I had longer to work on it, I would:
-* implement rigorous testing so I can more quatitatively assess the effect of altering different features of the fuse program and my algorithm.
+* Implement rigorous testing so I can more quantitatively assess the effect of altering different features of the fuse program and my algorithm.
+* Optimize search when first and last names are out of order (ex.
+Li Ryan, Goodman Andrew).
+There is no specific Fuse documentation that helps with this (matchAllTokens: false should help, but it was not entirely successful), but I could build my own as an addition to the library.
+* Implement explicit exact matching rules.
+Sometimes multiple names will return, even when the match is exact for only one of them.
+I could add a constraint that limits the result to one entry if a search matches just one value.
-* experiment with alternative matching libraries and run a script to compare the runtimes of one query.
+* Experiment with alternative matching libraries and run a script to compare the runtimes of one query.
-* improve the user interface: adding clickability, loading screen, etc. Front end development was not the focus of the assignment, but it **.
+* Improve the user interface: adding clickability, loading screen, etc. Front end development was not the focus of the assignment, but with more time I would explore ways for seamless user interaction.

+__How To Run__
+To run the FuzzyMatch App on your computer, there are two options:
+1) If an iOS simulator from XCode is installed on your device, clone the git repository in your terminal and run npm start.
+When prompted to select a view, press i for iOS.
+Then wait for it to build and use the app from the simulator.
+2) Expo Go: This app was built with Expo Go.
+To

 __Working Log__

 ## 4/12
 ### *Complete*:
 * planned approach: basic design, algorithm plan, order of approach, priorities
-* wrote distance algorithm for two strings (for fuzzy matching)
+* wrote distance algorithm for two strings (for fuzzy matching, in case I was writing my own)
 * set up app with Expo, basic front-end search configuration
 * parsed the csv dataset (used the csv-parser package and ran the default script to save the customer data as a json file in output.json, which I then imported to App.js)
 * loaded basic information from dataset to the app (first and last name, then email) using a FlatList